This project is run jointly with Chinese YMCA of Hong Kong HONG KONG

 Our project mission is to provide fun, confidence building, 7-day English immersion programmes each summer to some of the most disadvantaged children in HK.

-We do this by working with an international team of young people who run three camps for a total of 240 children, after 3 weeks training.
+We do this by working with an international team of young people who undergo a 2 week training programme and then run three camps for a total of 240 children.

-The international volunteers are provided with pleasant accommodation at the Chinese YMCA Youth camp in Wu Kai Sha and we cover local transport costs and part of the food costs.
+The international volunteers are provided with pleasant accommodation at the Chinese YMCA Youth camp in Wu Kai Sha and we cover local transport costs and food costs.

-For this programme candidates need to be native English speakers who are undergraduates or recent graduates of a British university.
+International candidates for this programme need to be native English speakers who are undergraduates or recent graduates of a British university.

 28th September 2019